-- Resort Hotel and Conference Center - To recruit or develop facilities to attract large state, national, and international groups to hold meetings and training activities on the Eastern Shore of Virginia. - Business Development and Workforce Training Center To expand current workforce development services and to assist existing and proposed businesses of the Fastern Shore of Virginia to enhance their - proposed businesses of the Eastern Shore of Virginia to enhance their economic competitiveness in the regional, national, and global economy.
+Resort Hotel and Conference Center

+To recruit or develop facilities to attract large state, national, and international groups to hold meetings and training activities on the Eastern Shore of Virginia.

+- Business Development and Workforce Training Center - To expand current workforce development services and to assist existing and proposed businesses of the Eastern Shore of Virginia to enhance their economic competitiveness in the regional, national, and global economy. - Sustainable Water Recovery and Reuse System

-Sustainable Water Recovery and Reuse System - To design and develop a sustainable wastewater treatment system for the Cape Charles/Northampton County Sustainable Technologies Industrial Park with capacity to meet potential needs of park tenants, including a value-added food processing facility. - The Spaceflight Academy on Virginia's Eastern Shore To attract state, national, and international students to NASA Wallops Flight Facility to develop their aerospace technology skills, and to enhance awareness of aerospace technology opportunities among our youth of the Eastern Shore of Virginia. - Networked Future Project - To improve the quality of life on the Eastern Shore by expanding Internet promotion and marketing of the region, and by training businesses to enhance their competitiveness via the World Wide Web. - Wholesale Seafood Farmer's Market To develop a wholesale seafood "farmers" market at the Eastern Shore Farmers Market in the Accomack Airport Industrial Park.
+To design and develop a sustainable wastewater treatment system for the Cape Charles/Northampton County Sustainable Technologies Industrial Park with capacity to meet potential needs of park tenants, including a value-added food processing facility.

+- The Spaceflight Academy on Virginia's Eastern Shore - To attract state, national, and international students to NASA Wallops Flight Facility to develop their aerospace technology skills, and to enhance awareness of aerospace technology opportunities among our youth of the Eastern Shore of Virginia. - Networked Future Project

+To improve the quality of life on the Eastern Shore by expanding Internet promotion and marketing of the region, and by training businesses to enhance their competitiveness via the World Wide Web.

+- Wholesale Seafood Farmer's Market - To develop a wholesale seafood "farmers" market at the Eastern Shore Farmers Market in the Accomack Airport Industrial Park.